ncmd/spike/docs/writing_naxsi_sigs.md

 latest Naxsi-documentation.

-If you are new to Naxsi please read the Naxsi-Wiki first to understand how and why this WAF works.
+If you are new to Naxsi please read the Na  xsi-Wiki first to understand how and why this WAF works.

 Beside this, we maintain and develop a set of tools (Doxi-Tools) for